Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations: Tests of GR and results from GW observations

 Four types of consistency tests have been performed in the literature.
 The first of these is the {\it residual test}~\cite{LIGOScientific:2016lio,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio}, which checks the overall consistency of the GW signal with the data.
 In this test, the best-fit GR waveform (computed at the maximum-likelihood parameters) is subtracted from each detector's data to determine whether the residuals exhibit any statistically significant excess power.
 The idea is that if the data are consistent with the GR signal, the residuals should be consistent with instrumental noise, which is assumed to be stationary and Gaussian.
 This test was first performed on GW150914~\cite{LIGOScientific:2016lio} by subtracting a signal reconstructed from a burst analysis~\cite{LIGOScientific:2016fbo} that does not rely on any theoretical model.
 The residuals were analyzed using the BayesWave~\cite{Cornish:2014kda} algorithm and were found to be statistically indistinguishable from the instrumental noise around GW150914.
 The test was later applied to events in GWTC-1~\cite{LIGOScientific:2019fpa}, GWTC-2~\cite{LIGOScientific:2020tif}, and GWTC-3~\cite{LIGOScientific:2021sio}, using waveform models \{IMRPhenomPv2~\cite{Khan:2015jqa,Husa:2015iqa,Hannam:2013oca}\}, \{IMRPhenomPv2, IMRPhenomPv3HM~\cite{Khan:2018fmp,Khan:2019kot}, NRSur7dq4~\cite{Varma:2019csw}\}, and \{IMRPhenomXPHM~\cite{Pratten:2020ceb,Pratten:2020fqn,Garcia-Quiros:2020qpx}\}, respectively, for subtraction.
 No statistically significant evidence of excess power in the residual data was observed for any event analyzed in GWTC-3.

 The second of these is the {\it inspiral-merger-ringdown (IMR) consistency test}~\cite{Ghosh:2016qgn,Ghosh:2017gfp}, which looks for the self-consistency of the signal.
 In this test, one checks for consistency between the low- and high-frequency portions of the signal by comparing the inferred final mass and spin of the merger remnant obtained by analyzing the low- and high-frequency portions of the signal.
 The final mass and spin of the remnant are computed using numerical relativity fits~\cite{Healy:2016lce,Hofmann:2016yih,Jimenez-Forteza:2016oae,spinfit-T1600168}.
 See~\cite{Ghosh:2017gfp} for a detailed description of the IMR consistency test and how the boundary of low- and high-frequency portions is selected.
 Similar to the residual test, this test was also first applied to GW150914.
 The low- and high-frequency estimates for final mass and spin were found to be consistent with each other.
-Fast forward, this test has been routinely applied to events in GWTC-1, GWTC-2, and GWTC-3, while using progressively accurate waveform models: IMRPhenomPv2 for GW150914 and GWTC-1, IMRPhenomPv2 and IMRPhenomPv3HM for GWTC-2, and IMRPhenomXPHM for GWTC-3.
-All events in GWTC-2 passed this test except for GW170823 and GW190814.
-These two binaries had their GR quantiles\footnote{defined as the fraction of the reweighted posterior probability contained within the isoprobability contour intersecting the GR value.} among the largest (i.e., very small consistency with GR), which could be attributed to their relatively low signal-to-noise ratios (SNRs) in each portion of the signal (both low- and high-frequency portions for GW170823 and only high-frequency portion for GW190814).
-The additional events added to the GWTC-3 analysis (with additional constraint, see Table~\ref{tab:gr_tests}) were all consistent with GR.